 We use ads to reach out to those who are looking for us.
 If you know marketing, you’d know that ads are targeted to reach those who have taken some action that might lead them to us.
-Here are two of the B2B demand generation ad campaigns that we have tried.
+Here are two of the B2B demand generation and lead generation ad campaigns that we have tried.

 This one is a google ad displayed to those who are looking to create surveys or interactive content, in general.
 When someone sees this ad, they might just generate interest in our brand.
 And well, that’s the goal!